-English IV includes an in-depth study of the different genres of literature with an emphasis on British literature.
+British Literature A CP I and British Literature B CP I are an in-depth study of the different genres of literature with an emphasis on British literature.
 Students will write actively and critically about literature.
 Through systematic and extensive reading and the research experience, students will improve their interpretive literary skills.
 Students will be exposed to the writing typically found in college classes as a way of preparing them for the college experience.